 The Board of Trustees is responsible for the strategic direction of the Trust.
 The Trustees are responsible for setting strategic policy, adopting an annual plan and budget, monitoring The Trust by the use of those budgets and making major decisions about the direction of The Trust, capital expenditure and senior staff appointments.
 Matters delegated to the Chief Executive Headteacher include (among others) developing and implementing an appropriate curriculum, setting appropriate performance targets and completing annual reviews.
-The Board of Trustees, meets on at least 4 occasions per year and its 1 sub committee (Finance, Pay and Personnel) at least 3 times per year.
+The Board of Trustees, meets on at least 4 occasions per year and its 1 sub-committee (Audit and Resources) at least 3 times per year.
 The details of which are minuted.

-The committee members within the Local Governing Body are responsible for holding the Academy Headteachers to account for the quality and improvement of teaching and learning.
+The committee members within the Local Governing Body are responsible for holding the Academy Headteachers to account for the quality of safeguarding, outcomes and community engagement.
 Where there is a requirement, the committee members may make recommendations to the main Board of Trustees for changes in annual budgets and expenditure.

 Each Senior Leadership Team (SLT) controls the Academies at an operational level implementing policies and reporting to the CEH and the LGB.
 Each SLT is responsible for the day to day operation of their Academy, in particular organising staff, resources and pupils.
-They are responsible for the authorisation of spending within agreed budgets and for the appointment of staff through an approved business case using the Trust vetting and safeguarding recruitment processes.
+They are responsible for the authorisation of spending within agreed budgets and for the appointment of staff following approval from the CEH using the Trust vetting and safeguarding recruitment processes.